-Entropy = (Boltzmann’s constant k) x logarithm of number of possible states
+Entropy = (Boltzmann’s constant k) x logarithm of the number of possible states

 S = kB logW

 This equation, which relates the microscopic details, or microstates, of the system (via W) to its macroscopic state (via the entropy S), is the key idea of statistical mechanics.
-In a closed system, entropy never decreases, so in the Universe entropy is irreversibly increasing.
-In an open system (for example, a growing tree), entropy can decrease and order can increase, but only at the expense of an increase in entropy somewhere else (e.g. in the Sun).
+In a closed system, entropy never decreases, so in the Universe, entropy is irreversibly increasing.
+In an open system (for example, a growing tree), entropy can decrease, and the order can increase, but only at the expense of increasing entropy somewhere else (e.g.,, in the Sun).